CHOOSING YOUR LAYERS

 A QUILTED COVER, on the other hand, works well for mattresses that use polyfoam as the top layer or where body contact with the top layer is not a major consideration.

-How to DIY a Mattress …
+How to DIY a Zippered Mattress

 CHOOSE YOUR LAYERS